 There were 21 accreditation site visits and three revisits during the 2016-17 visit cycle.
 Eighty-four individuals volunteered time and service for these visits.
 For a complete list of those visits and site team members, visit 2016-17 Site Team Demographics.

-Schools not meeting the Standard 6: Indicator e) requirement
+Probation: Failure to meet Standard 6: Indicator e) requirement

 Florida International University School of Communication and Journalism